izzypt/miniRT/README.md

 Once completed you will be able to render simple Computer-Generated-Images and you will never be afraid of implementing mathematical formulas again.

+***Important topics to know***:

+- Basics of 3D geometry and coordinate systems.
+- Matrices and matrix transformations (translations, rotations, scaling).
+- Vectors and Vector Arithmetic
+- Intersection algorithms for common geometric primitives like triangles, spheres, and planes.
+- Understanding the principles of light reflection, refraction, and absorption.

 ***Sources***:
 - https://en.wikipedia.org/wiki/Ray_tracing_%28graphics%29
 - https://www.youtube.com/watch?v=lFnWy0Odsh8